Updated: September 22, 2025

 Is affordability always calculated this way?

 - Commercial mortgages: Business mortgages are usually calculated on a bespoke basis.
-Most commercial mortgage lenders work out maximum borrowing based Earnings Before Interest, Taxes, Depreciation and Amortisation (EBITDA).
+Most commercial mortgage lenders work out maximum borrowing based on Earnings Before Interest, Taxes, Depreciation and Amortisation (EBITDA).

 - Second charge mortgages: These secondary mortgages are secured against the equity in your home and can be based on higher income multiples than mortgages.